Learn how to make smoked swordfish on ANY grill or smoker!

 Let’s get started!

-Now, below you will see that we are going to brine our swordfish before then marinating and smoking it.
+Below you will see that we are going to brine and marinate our swordfish before smoking.

 You can go gentle and delicate with a simple blend of salt and pepper on smoked swordfish if that’s your thing.
 You can also add in some smoked paprika for more color and depth of flavor.